BGAcademy23/genomescope/README.md

 ## Setting up the GitPod environment

+Click on the [following link](https://gitpod.io/new#https://github.com/BGAcademy23/genomescope).
+It should bring you to GitPod webpage and directly guide you to create a new workspace using GenomeScope tutoruial set up.
+Just click on continue and that's it.
+If for some reason you appear on the GitPod webpage and the opening window did not show up.
+Click on "Try for Free", log in with your GitHub account, then click on "New Workspace", type to the url `github.com/BGAcademy23/genomescope` and finally hit `Continue` button.

-Open the [GitPod webpage](https://gitpod.io/).
-Click on "Try for Free", then click on "New Workspace", type to the url `github.com/BGAcademy23/genomescope` and finally hit `Continue` button.
-Whem GitPod open ther might be about 3' of installation logs running in the command line, but eventually the workspace will be created with the software installed and data avaialbe.
+Whem GitPod opens, there might be about 3 minutes of installation logs running in the command line, but eventually the workspace will be created with the software installed and data avaialbe.
 It should look like this

 ![Screenshot 2023-09-15 at 08 21 31](https://github.com/BGAcademy23/genomescope/assets/8181573/961e9219-a49c-4c4f-8b62-82911644865a)